CursedSheep/Base-N-Converter/README.md

 # Simple Base N Converter

-A simple application that uses decimal as intermediary to convert values to base N.
+A simple application that uses decimal as an intermediary to convert values to base N with procedures.

 ## Screenshot